Police clash with demonstrators in Karachi amid nationwide protests over Nasrallah’s killing

 Tel Aviv said it conducted an airstrike in Beirut’s southern suburbs a day earlier in what would be a devastating blow to the group as it reels from an escalating campaign of Israeli attacks.

-In Karachi, a large number of protesters, including women and children, attended the rally, raising slogans against Israel and its long-time ally, the United States.
+In Karachi, a large number of protesters, including women and children, attended the rally denouncing the Hezbollah chief’s killing, raising slogans against Israel and its long-time ally, the United States.

 Karachi Police said in a statement that the religiopolitical party, Majlis Wahdat Muslimeen (MWM), organised the rally in the metropolis.